chaitanyaa1512/chaitanyaa1512/README.md

 ### Glad to see you here!
 Hey Hello!
-This is Chaitanya Sharma a Third year Computer Engineering pursuit.
+This is Chaitanya Sharma, a Final year B.Tech student specializing in Computer Science.